Skip to Content

 How to Flock a Christmas Tree with a Can of Ceiling Texture

-Here is a close up so you can see how fake the leaves looked before I flocked it.
+Here is a close up so you can see how fake the leaves looked before I flocked it and gave it a snowy look.

 Where did that word come from by the way?
 When I looked it up in Wikipedia it says Flocking is the process of depositing many small fiber particles (called flock) onto a surface.
 It can also refer to the texture produced by the process, or to any material used primarily for its flocked surface.